drhsqlite/fossil-mirror/www/server/windows/service.md

 ## Place Fossil on Server

-However you obtained your copy of Fossil, it is recommended that you follow Windows conventions and place it within `\Program Files (x86)\FossilSCM`.
-Since Fossil is a 32bit binary, this is the proper location for the executable.
+However you obtained your copy of Fossil, it is recommended that you follow Windows conventions and place it within `\Program Files\FossilSCM`.
+Since Fossil 2.10 is a 64bit binary, this is the proper location for the executable.
 This way Fossil is in an expected location and you will have minimal issues with Windows interfering in your ability to run Fossil as a service.
 You will need Administrative rights to place fossil at the recommended location.
 You do NOT